If you can’t meet your financial commitments but you don’t want to consider bankruptcy, then a debt agreement might be right for you.

 A debt agreement is not a loan – it’s a legal agreement made between you and your creditors.
 If you owe a debt with someone else, the agreement doesn’t release them from their share of the debt: this is a legal agreement for you alone.

 To qualify for a debt agreement, you need to fit some criteria.
 You can’t:

 If you don’t meet the criteria, you might still be able to apply for a personal insolvency agreement.

-There are consequences, though, and these need to be seriously considered before you decide to embark on a debt agreement.
+There are consequences to debt agreements, and these need to be seriously considered before you decide to embark on a debt agreement.

-First and foremost, a debtor who proposes a debt agreement commits a legal act of bankruptcy – even though you’re not bankrupt if your proposal is accepted.
-If your creditor decides not to accept your debt agreement proposal, they can use this fact to apply to the court to make you legally bankrupt.
+First and foremost, although it’s not bankruptcy, a person who proposes a debt agreement commits an ‘act of bankruptcy’.
+If your creditor/s decides not to accept your debt agreement proposal, they can use this fact to apply to the court to make you bankrupt.